-Product engineers need to consider the rationality of mold making when designing products.
-Many customers only pay attention to the design and R&D speed of products at the initial stage of new product development, ignoring the communication with plastic mold manufacturers, resulting in unnecessary losses.
+During the product design process, product engineers need to fully consider the rationality of mold production.
+However, many customers only focus on product design and development speed in the early stages of new product development, and ignore communication with plastic mold manufacturers, which often leads to unnecessary losses.

 - Ensure the rationality of the structure of the product in the mold making, improve the mold design scheme, and improve the product molding quality.

 - The mold manufacturer can make preparations in advance and reserve buffer space to prevent improper consideration in a hurry